m4xshen/m4xshen.dev/content/posts/the-beauty-of-cpp-stl-algorithm-and-lambda.md

 tags: ["cpp"]
 ---

-In this tutorial you'll learn how to refine your code with STL algorithm and lambda.
+In this tutorial, you will learn how to improve your code using STL algorithms and lambdas.

 ### Example Problem

-In this problem there is a class that stores grades about students in an English class.
-You need to implement 2 functions:
+In this problem, you have a class that stores grades for students in an English class, and you need to implement two functions:
-- `countFail()`: returns how many students' score is below 60
+- `countFail()`: returns the number of students whose score is below 60.
-- `getAverage()`: returns the average score of the class
+- `getAverage()`: returns the average score of the class.

 ```cpp
 #include <string>